Community Guide

 United Cerebral Palsy

-United Cerebral Palsy (UCP) Association of Berkshire County has dedicated itself to offering supports and advocacy for any individual, regardless of disability, to pursue a fulfilling, self-determined, high-quality community life – a life without limits.
-The UCP mission is to advance the independence, productivity and citizenship of people with disabilities.
-UCP of Berkshire County is an affiliate of United Cerebral Palsy Association.
+United Cerebral Palsy (UCP) of Western Massachusetts — an affiliate of United Cerebral Palsy Association — was established in 1961.
+UCP of Western Massachusetts offers service navigation, direct programming, assistive technology and advocacy for any individual, regardless of disability, to pursue a fulfilling, self-determined, high-quality community life — a life without limits.
+UCP’s mission is to advance the independence, productivity and full community participation of children and adults with all physical and developmental disabilities.

 Additional Information & Current Opportunities: